-With the assistance of , AbbVie expects to distribute AbbVie common stock on , the distribution date, to all holders of outstanding Abbott common shares on , the record date. , which currently serves as the transfer agent and registrar for Abbott's common shares, will serve as the settlement and distribution agent in connection with the distribution and the transfer agent and registrar for AbbVie common stock.
+With the assistance of Computershare Trust Company, N.A., AbbVie expects to distribute AbbVie common stock on January 1, 2013, the distribution date, to all holders of outstanding Abbott common shares as of the close of buiness on December 12, 2012, the record date.
+Computershare Trust Company, N.A., which currently serves as the transfer agent and registrar for Abbott's common shares, will serve as the settlement and distribution agent in connection with the distribution and the transfer agent and registrar for AbbVie common stock.

-If you own Abbott common shares as of the close of business on the record date, AbbVie's common stock that you are entitled to receive in the distribution will be issued electronically, as of the distribution date, to you or to your bank or brokerage firm on your behalf in direct registration form.
-If you are a registered holder, will then mail you a direct registration account statement that reflects your shares of AbbVie common stock.
+If you own Abbott common shares as of the close of business on the record date, AbbVie's common stock that you are entitled to receive in the distribution will be issued electronically, as of the distribution date, to you in direct registration form or to your bank or brokerage firm on your behalf.
+If you are a registered holder, Computershare Trust Company, N.A. will then mail you a direct registration account statement that reflects your shares of AbbVie common stock.
 If you hold your shares through a bank or brokerage firm, your bank or brokerage firm will credit your account for the shares.
+If you own Abbott common shares through the Abbott Laboratories dividend reinvestment plan, the AbbVie shares you receive will be distributed to a new AbbVie dividend reinvestment plan account that will be created for you.
 Direct registration form refers to a method of recording share ownership when no physical share certificates are issued to shareholders, as is the case in this distribution.
 Following the distribution, however, you may request the delivery of physical stock certificates for your AbbVie shares.
 If you sell Abbott common shares in the "regular-way" market up to and including the distribution date, you will be selling your right to receive shares of AbbVie common stock in the distribution.